jianjinucdavis/Perc/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is new submission.

+* The previous Perc was archived on CRAN because of an uncorrected failed check.
 In this version I have:

+* Corrected the codes that were responsible for the failed check- Tests for `valueConverter` was updated so that it is consistent with the most recent version of testthat.

 * Version number was increased to "0.1.2".

-* Tests for `valueConverter` was updated so that it is consistent with the most recent version of testthat.

 * `as.conflictmat` was updated to fix minor issues in raw data with warnings returned to users about the fix, instead of returning erros as in previous versions.